openfun/richie/UPGRADE.md

 ## Unreleased

+- `CourseProductItem` has been moved into `SyllabusCourseRunsList/components` folder.
+If you have overridden this component, you have to update your overrides.json file accordingly.
 - `JOANIE_BACKEND` must be updated. `COURSE_REGEX` and `JS_COURSE_REGEX` must be updated to match
   new api routes.
 Take a look at [joanie connection documentation](/docs/joanie-connection.md) for more details.